 If you can’t move the plant, you may need to supplement the natural light with artificial light.

-You can use fluorescent grow lights or LED grow lights to provide the plant with the light it needs.
+You can use fluorescent or LED grow lights to give the plant the light it needs.

 5. Too Much Direct Sunlight